 With cake, however, things look different.

-Moreover, research suggests that insufficient salt intake is more harmful to our health than the other way around.
+Moreover, research suggests that insufficient salt intake is more harmful to our health than vice versa.

 Furthermore, he observed in his diabetes practice that salt intake is essential for losing weight, especially in women.
 Hence, salt helps to prevent type 2 diabetes.